robbylebotha/CityExplorerKT/README.md

 #### Library Features

- - Request a list of cities of specific city by name.
+ - Request a list of cities or specific city by name.
  - Request a list of malls in a city by city name, or a particular mall in a city.
  - Request a list of shops in a mall, or specific shop in a mall.
  - Request a list of shops in a city.